 When trading share CFDs, a commission will be charged upon execution of any order.
 Minimum commission charges may apply.
 Commissions can be charged at a flat rate, or as a percentage.

 An investment portfolio is a collection of assets held by an individual.
 Most portfolios are made up of shares, bonds, mutual funds and exchange traded funds (ETFs).
-However, they can also include cash, real estate and ‘hard’ assets such as gold.
+However, they can also include cash, real estate investment trusts and ‘hard’ assets such as gold.
 Generally they will contain a mixture of different asset classes.

 The types of investments in a portfolio are usually chosen based on different risk-reward combinations.
 For example, low risk, low yield investments and high risk, high yield investments.